RA 1080 Eligibility List: The Complete Guide for Board and Bar Passers in the Philippines

 Education

-• Licensed Professional Teachers (LPT) — Passers of the Licensure Examination for Teachers (LET) administered by the PRC.
+• Licensed Professional Teachers (LPT) — Passers of the Licensure Examination for Teachers (LET), both Elementary and Secondary levels, administered by the PRC.

 Engineering